IntelliSOFT-Consulting/mamashub-web/README.md

 `docker build -t ./api` or `yarn docker:build:api`

+Confirm the services are up and running.

+`docker-compose ps`

-NOTE: Ensure to run Prisma migrations with `./api/run-dev-migrations.sh`
+If this is the case.
+Ensure to run Prisma migrations to apply any pending database schema changes with `./api/run-dev-migrations.sh`